 - Do not remove or swap out the Logs Card between flights of the same scan.
 Removing either card when replacing a depleted battery will result in your drone being unable to resume the scan. - Keep your drone and app up-to-date.
-Read How to update your Skydio X2E for detailed instructions. - Do not let your drone sit in direct sunlight for extended periods of time and use caution when flying in hot or cold temperatures. - If you are flying using DroneDeploy then you must exit 3D Scan to regain access to Flight Skills.
+Visit our support site for update instructions. - Do not let your drone sit in direct sunlight for extended periods of time and use caution when flying in hot or cold temperatures. - If you are flying using DroneDeploy then you must exit 3D Scan to regain access to Flight Skills.
 To exit, first land the drone.
 Navigate back to the Device Settings Menu and change the Vehicle Mode to Skills. - GPS will be required for scans higher than 65 ft (20 m). - Ensure there is enough space on both your Media Card and your Logs Card before starting a 3D Scan.